Serveny/ts-union-docs-plugin/README.md

 ## 🚀 Get Started

+> [!TIP]
+> If you are using VSCode, you can just install the [TS Union Docs VSCode Extension](https://github.com/Serveny/ts-union-docs-vscode-extension) instead.

 ### 1\.
 Installation

 Install typescript and the plugin as a development dependency in your project (in this example by npm):